mhvk/baseband-tasks/docs/index.rst

 .. _baseband_tasks_docs:

 **************
-Scintillometry
+Baseband-tasks
 **************

-Welcome to the Scintillometry documentation!
-Scintillometry is a package for reduction and analysis of radio baseband data, optimized for pulsar baseband_tasks science.
+Welcome to the Baseband-tasks documentation!
+Baseband-tasks is a package for reduction and analysis of radio baseband data, optimized for pulsar baseband_tasks science.